 Sarah takes time to go the extra mile, listening to clients' needs and providing both an answer and why it matters.

-During law school, she worked as a law clerk in the Environmental Protection Division of the Texas Attorney General's Office, where she participated in cases relating to solid waste enforcement and underground storage tanks.
-In addition, Sarah worked as a research associate at the Vermont Law School Center for Agriculture & Food Systems, where she additionally served as a student clinician in the Center's National Gleaning Project.
-She also worked in the school's Environmental and Natural Resources Law Clinic.
+During law school, she clerked with the Environmental Protection Division of the Texas Attorney General's Office.
+Additionally, Sarah worked as a research associate at the Vermont Law School Center for Agriculture & Food Systems as well as a student clinician in the Environmental and Natural Resources Law Clinic.

 Sarah is passionate about environmental law because every day is different as our understanding of the environment constantly changes, and because environmental law provides an avenue to turn complex problems into opportunities.
 Outside the office, she loves to walk her dog, hike, cook, and garden.

 - Southwestern University (B.A., magna cum laude, 2014)

 - Vermont Law School (summa cum laude, 2018)

 - Vermont Journal of Environmental Law, Managing Editor